Sidney Reilly: Travels abroad

-According to reports of the tsarist political police the Okhrana, Rosenblum was arrested in 1892 for political activities and for being a courier for a revolutionary group known as the Friends of Enlightenment.
-He escaped judicial punishment, and he later was friends with Okhrana agents such as Alexander Nikolayevich Grammatikov, and these details might indicate that he was a police informant even at this young age.
+According to reports of the tsarist political police, the Okhrana, Rosenblum was arrested in 1892 for his involvement in political activities and for serving as a courier for a revolutionary group known as "the Friends of Enlightenment."
+Escaping judicial punishment, he became friends with Okhrana agents, such as Alexander Nikolayevich Grammatikov, and these details might indicate that he was a police informant at a young age.

-After Reilly's release, his father told him that his mother was dead and that his biological father was her Jewish doctor Mikhail A. Rosenblum.
-Distraught by this news, he faked his death in Odessa harbor and stowed away aboard a British ship bound for South America.
-In Brazil, he adopted the name Pedro and worked odd jobs as a dock worker, a road mender, a plantation laborer, and a cook for a British intelligence expedition in 1895.
+After Reilly's release, his father told him that his mother was dead and that his biological father was her Jewish doctor, Mikhail A. Rosenblum.
+Distraught by this news, he faked his death in Odessa harbour and stowed away aboard a British ship bound for South America.
+In Brazil, he adopted the name Pedro and worked odd jobs as a dock worker, a road mender, a plantation labourer, and a cook for a British intelligence expedition in 1895.
 He allegedly saved both the expedition and the life of Major Charles Fothergill when hostile natives attacked them.
 Rosenblum seized a British officer's pistol and killed the attackers with expert marksmanship.
 Fothergill rewarded his bravery with 1,500 pounds sterling, a British passport, and passage to Britain, where Pedro became Sidney Rosenblum.

 However, the record of evidence contradicts this tale of Brazil.
 Evidence indicates that Rosenblum arrived in London from France in December 1895, prompted by his unscrupulous acquisition of a large sum of money and a hasty departure from Saint-Maur-des-Fossés, a residential suburb of Paris.
 According to this account, Rosenblum and his Polish accomplice Yan Voitek waylaid two Italian anarchists on 25 December 1895 and robbed them of a substantial amount of revolutionary funds.
 One anarchist's throat was cut; the other, named Constant Della Cassa, died from knife wounds in Fontainebleau Hospital three days later.
 The French newspaper L'Union Républicaine de Saône-et-Loire reported the incident on 27 December 1895: